cortexproject/cortex/docs/operations/query-auditor.md

 ---
 title: "Query Auditor (tool)"
-linkTitle: "query auditor (tool)"
+linkTitle: "Query Auditor (tool)"
-weight: 1
+weight: 2
 slug: query-auditor
 ---

-The query auditor is a tool bundled in the cortex repo, but **not** included in docker images -- this must be built from source.
-It's primarily useful for those _developing_ cortex, but can be helpful to operators as well during certain scenarios (backend migrations come to mind).
+The query auditor is a tool bundled in the Cortex repository, but **not** included in Docker images -- this must be built from source.
+It's primarily useful for those _developing_ Cortex, but can be helpful to operators as well during certain scenarios (backend migrations come to mind).

 ## How it works

-The `query-audit` tool performs a set of queries against two backends that expose the prometheus read API.
-This is generally the `query-frontend` component of two cortex deployments.
+The `query-audit` tool performs a set of queries against two backends that expose the Prometheus read API.
+This is generally the `query-frontend` component of two Cortex deployments.
 It will then compare the differences in the responses to determine the average difference for each query.
 It does this by:

- - Ensuring the resulting label sets match
+ - Ensuring the resulting label sets match.
- - For each label set, ensuring they contain the same number of samples as their pair from the other backend
+ - For each label set, ensuring they contain the same number of samples as their pair from the other backend.
  - For each sample, calculates their difference against it's pair from the other backend/label set.
  - Calculates the average diff per query from the above diffs.

 ### Limitations

-It currently only supports queries with `Matrix` response types, but should be simple to extend to `Vector`s as well, should the need arise.
+It currently only supports queries with `Matrix` response types.

 ### Use cases